-Please click here to download a pdf booklet which summarises our new approach to Personal Development.
-Alternatively, if you have time you may wish to listen to a 25 minute recorded version of the information via the link here.
+Please click here to download a pdf booklet which summarises our approach to Personal Development.

 While it is taken for granted at a school such as ours that an exceptional education should be about much more than just exam results it is much harder to define what we actually mean by Personal Development, even though we all know that students benefit immeasurably from taking part in activities such as raising money for charity, work experience, theatre, public speaking, sport, trips and visits and the Duke of Edinburgh award schemes.

 The concept which underpins our vision for Personal Development is that it is a web of skills, knowledge and experiences, developed over time, that is unique to every child and which prepares them for their future – whatever that may be.